Yoooi0/MultiFunPlayer/README.md

 To synchronize with videos, start your desired video player and wait for automatic connection or click on the connect button to connect manually *(NOTE: DeoVR, Whirligig and HereSphere require you to enable remote support in their settings)*.
 Once connected, the funscripts can be loaded in several ways:

 * Manually, by dragging a funscript file from windows explorer and dropping it on the desired axis `File` text box.
-* Manually, by using the `Load script` button in the axis settings toolbar.
+* Manually, by using the `Script->Load` menu in the axis settings toolbar.
 * Automatically, based on the currently played video file name if the funscripts are named correctly: